aradtamako/AradAutoSellGhentItem/README.md

 > __Warning__
 >
-> DO NOT MOVE SHOP AND INVENTORY WINDOW
+> DO NOT MOVE SHOP WINDOW AND INVENTORY WINDOW

 ![image](https://github.com/aradtamako/AradAutoSellGhentItem/assets/40272766/2e3e41d8-a11c-4a4c-b103-7e8952fd4a2d)